Reinier van Houdt, pianist

 He has established extensive experiences with the music of:

 Erik Satie: Marathon performances at the One Note Wonder-Festival in Groningen and the Satie-Festival at Dacapo Bremen.
-In preparation is the free performance of the complete Le Fils des Étoiles with videoscenery.
+In 2009 he presented the complete Le Fils des Étoiles with video scenery.

-Kaikhosru Shapurji Sorabji: after 4 years of study and deciphering manuscripts, the première of the 5 hour Symphony No. 4 for Piano Alone in Utrecht at the Sorabji Festival 2003 together with a radio broadcast, later also in Toronto and in Düsseldorf.
-A part appeared on CD at MusicWorks.
+Kaikhosru Shapurji Sorabji: after 4 years of study and deciphering manuscripts, the première of the 5-hour Symphony No.4 for Piano Alone in Utrecht at the Sorabji Festival 2003 together with a radio broadcast, later also in Toronto, Düsseldorf and parts in London at the Meltdownfestival with Current 93 and in Ghent at Gentse Feesten.
+A part also appeared on CD at MusicWorks.

 Charlemagne Palestine: première of Higher Flyer in 2001.
 Duo performances in Paradiso Amsterdam, Duende Rotterdam and the ambulant tent the “4 Grand Piano Pavilion”.